KAYALPRASHANTH/Amazon.in/README.md

 ## 🧪 Test Scenario

 - Open Amazon.in
-- Search for a product (e.g., "iPhone 14")
+- Search for a product (e.g., "macbook m4 air")
 - Click on the first product result
 - Click “Buy Now”
 - Enter email and password